What is Studio Art?

 - Group Publishing

-A B.F.A. in Studio Art is a professional degree focused heavily on art and design, ideal for students planning to become practicing artists or pursue an M.F.A.
+A B.F.A. in studio art is a professional degree focused heavily on art and design, ideal for students planning to become practicing artists or pursue an M.F.A.
 It involves more studio courses and specialized training in areas like painting, sculpture or digital media.
-A B.A. in Studio Art, on the other hand, offers a broader arts education with fewer studio requirements, making it a flexible option for students interested in combining art with other fields or career paths.
+The studio art track under the B.A. in visual arts on the other hand, offers a broader arts education with fewer studio requirements, making it a flexible option for students interested in combining art with other fields or career paths.

-As a B.A. in Studio Art major, you’ll explore a wide range of artistic disciplines while gaining a strong foundation in visual thinking, creative problem-solving and hands-on techniques.
+As a studio art major, you’ll explore a wide range of artistic disciplines while gaining a strong foundation in visual thinking, creative problem-solving and hands-on techniques.
 You’ll take courses in areas like drawing, painting, sculpture, printmaking and digital media, while also studying art history and theory.
 This degree encourages experimentation and cross-disciplinary work, helping you develop both your technical skills and your personal artistic voice within a broader liberal arts context.

 A Cowboy’s Creative Calling: Sarah’s Story